jucax/meme-generator-project/Readme.md

-Containsv all the files for a avmeme hgenerator tthat allowed me to practice the basic contcents.
+Contains all the files for a avmeme hgenerator tthat allowed me to practice the basic contcents.